Sledge Hammer Slam

 - 1

-Stand with feet shoulder-width apart, holding a sledgehammer with both hands above your shoulder.
+Stand in front of a tire or suitable target with your feet shoulder-width apart, holding the sledgehammer with both hands.

 - 2